-Kiwetinohk's long-term strategic targets and strategy are not based on a budget or capital expenditure plans approved by the Board of Directors of the Company beyond 2023 and are not intended to present a forecast of future performance.
+Kiwetinohk's long-term goals and strategy are not based on a specific budget or capital expenditure plan approved by the Board of Directors of the Company and are not intended to provide a forecast of future performance or a timeline for specific development projects.
 Further, the fiscal, regulatory, technology and finance environments associated with the energy transition are evolving rapidly, making reliable specific long-term planning impossible.
-Although, long range planning can be unreliable, to participate in the energy transition sector today, the Company needs to develop and continually test and adjust a longer-term view.
-Because of this dynamic situation, there can be no assurance (and, in fact, it is unlikely) that Kiwetinohk's current strategy or plans will be realized as currently contemplated.
+Kiwetinohk will require external financing and/or proceeds from dispositions of current properties to pursue its mid to long-term goals.
+Although, long range planning can be unreliable, to participate in the energy transition sector today, the Company needs to develop and continually test and adjust its longer-term view.
+There can be no assurance (and, in fact, it is unlikely) that Kiwetinohk's current strategy or plans will be realized as currently contemplated.
 See "Risk Factors".